Home > Blog > Thrifting at Value Village: Everything you need to know

 When is the best day/time to shop?

 This really depends on your specific store and city.
 At some stores, new stuff is put out just on weekdays until 3pm.
-But at my local store they are always putting new stuff out on the floor.
+At my local store they are always putting new stuff out on the floor.

 Tag switching and fake returns

-Look, I would never endorse something illegal.
-But allegedly, these are the methods people use to ‘even the playing field’ at Value Village.
+Look, I would never endorse anything shady.
+But allegedly, these are the tricks some thrifters use to “even the playing field” at Value Village.